What is PPID or Cushing’s in horses?

 - Your Vet may also want to test for insulin resistance, which can be part of your horse’s PPID, or it could be just Equine Metabolic Syndrome (EMS).
 IR is part of the bigger metabolic picture.

-- PPID is not something that can be reversed or cured, but it can be managed.
+- PPID cannot be reversed or cured, but it can be managed.
 Pergolide and cyproheptadine are two drugs that may help your horse.
 Pergolide is the active ingredient in Prascend®.
 Your Vet will need to follow up with some bloodwork to be sure your horse is receiving the proper dosage.

 - An interesting fact about pergolide, it was originally designed for human Parkinson’s patients, and its use in horses is considered off-label.
 You may remember a scare a few years ago when the FDA recalled pergolide because of human health concerns, but horse owners rallied and the FDA decided to allow the compounding of pergolide for horses.
 You still need a prescription, too.

 Soaking hay is helpful!